 For the past two years, MCEA has participated in a number of ongoing important dialogues about AIS among conservation, environmental, and sporting groups.
 Key among these is a group of Minnesota non-profits that are actively working to prevent the continued introduction of Asian carp in Minnesota.
 This group has established three primary objectives: stop the spread above lock #1 on the Mississippi River, reduce the passage of Asian carp at the lock and dam at Keokuk, IA, and to control any Asian carp that have become established upstream of Keokuk, IA.
 To achieve these objectives the group is working to support the ongoing efforts of Governor Dayton and to educate the federal delegation on the issues in order to get the U.S. Army Corps of Engineers the authority to take needed actions.

 MCEA will continue to be engaged in efforts in the state that align with our AIS goals.
-At the top of this list is the recently released EPA ballast water permit.
-MCEA is collaborating with other state and regional groups to develop a detailed comment letter so that a strong permit system is implemented that does not interfere with state authority.
+This past year, after a major lobbying campaign by MCEA and its allies, Congress passed an amendment to the Water Resources Development Act to close the lock at St. Anthony falls.
 We will also support efforts to implement strategies that effectively reduce the risk of the introduction and spread of AIS in Minnesota and increases in general fund appropriations and user fees to fund AIS prevention.

 Check out these videos of Asian carp in action: